diezcami/arctic-fox-theme/_posts/2020-03-05-jure-sanguinis.md

 Next step, get these [apostilled](https://www.sec.state.ma.us/pre/precom/comidx.htm) and translated.

 For translations, i'm currently looking into getting that done of Fiverr thanks to the info in the [Dual US-Italian Citizenship Facebook group](https://m.facebook.com/groups/23386646249/permalink/10155484576601250/).

+> IMPORTANT NOTE!
+I realized this later, but the Boston consulate requires a NOTARIZED signature from the translator (for each translation) and then _that_ needs to be APOSTILLED.
+One person the Facebook group recommended to handle this was [avepally on Fiverr](https://www.fiverr.com/avepally).

 ## Early Nov 2020